 DMU faculty, staff, students, residents, and the medical community.

-- Identify system processes and structure that support the delivery of palliative care to patients and families
+- Identify system processes and structure which support the delivery of palliative care to patients and families.

 - List communication techniques to facilitate delivering the prognosis involving palliative and hospice care.

-Charles F. von Gunten, MD, PhD, is the Vice President, Medical Affairs, Hospice and Palliative Medicine for OhioHealth, working to create a palliative medicine program that will set the standard for the integration of palliative care across the entire health system, while also establishing a comprehensive medical education program in palliative care for new physicians and staff to ensure and sustain OhioHealth’s program for the long term.
+Dr. von Gunten is the Vice President, Medical Affairs, Hospice and Palliative Medicine for OhioHealth, working to create a palliative medicine program that will set the standard for the integration of palliative care across the entire health system, while also establishing a comprehensive medical education program in palliative care for new physicians and staff to ensure and sustain OhioHealth’s program for the long term.

 A leader in palliative medicine, Dr. von Gunten is known for developing an early model of hospital-based palliative care that has been the basis for those developed in the 60% of the nation’s hospitals that now report palliative care programs.
 In addition, he played a lead role in developing and achieving formal recognition of the subspecialty of palliative medicine.
 He is the Editor-in-Chief of the Journal of Palliative Medicine, the journal of record for the new medical subspecialty of palliative medicine.